zerofudge/ionos-sdk/Readme.md

 ## Testing

-You can find a full list of tests below `src/test/groovy` class.
-You can run tests using the command `gradle test`.
+You can find a full test suite in `src/test/groovy`.
+You can run all tests using the command `./gradlew test -Dapi.user=YOUR_USERNAME -Dapi.password=YOUR_PASSWORD.

 ## Contributing